-The data collected through patients’ own wearables and apps are only a small part of the “Internet of Things” as applied to healthcare.
+The data collected through patients’ own wearables and apps are only a small part of the “Internet of Things” as applied to healthcare IT solutions.
 The IoT can also automatically transmit data collected by hospital or medical office equipment (heart monitors, respirators, and the like) directly to a patient’s EMR.
 This eliminates the time providers spend manually entering these stats—and the likelihood of making errors while doing so.

 The data from all of these various devices must be integrated into a patient’s EMR and, of course, analyzed.
 “That’s where IoT solutions like Capsule Technologie come in, writes Sean Kirk in “Healthcare: A $117B Opportunity for the Internet of Things.”
 These “seamless” solutions “allow health practitioners to merge IoT data from vastly different medical devices and quickly gain insights into the health of patients they would otherwise miss with information scattered across fragmented systems.”

 IoT goes far beyond patient data, as well.
 Accenture predicts patients will soon be able to receive turn-by-turn directions to their appointment and the approximate wait time as well as check in online.
 RFID labels on prescription bottles and shipping packaging can ensure the authenticity of medication.
 The IoT has even been used to monitor compliance with hand hygiene protocols in hospitals by placing trackers on hand-sanitizer dispensers and employee ID badges.

 Genomics, the study of individuals’ DNA makeup, was made possible by the full mapping of the human genome just over a decade ago.
 Our knowledge of the human genome, our growing understanding of genetic predisposition to disease, and increasingly sophisticated analytic tools have made it possible to predict illness—sometimes years prior to the appearance of any noticeable symptoms.